 So why do you need this rack conversion?
 You don’t!
-Your program probably doesn’t call for lat pulldowns or cable rows, and unless you’re strictly a bodybuilder it’s likely that no program ever will.
-I just happened to miss the lat machine from my global gym days and figured that I wasn’t the only one who did.
+Your program probably doesn’t call for lat pulldowns or cable rows, and unless you’re a bodybuilder it’s likely that no program ever will.
+I just happened to miss the lat machine from my commercial gym days and figured that I wasn’t the only one who did.

-DIY Lat Tower
+DIY Garage Gym Lat Tower

 I reference Rogue parts specifically in this article because those are the components that I happened to have on-hand, and they are the components that I know will work.